PiyusHulk/Calculator-C-/README.md

 Calculator-C ++

-This  a program written in c++ lang. to make a simple calculator Cpp file and output png is added.
+This  a program written in c++ lang. to make a simple calculator.
+Cpp file and output png is added.